AI Commons (AIC) Framework

-Shaping those conditions is the central design challenge of our time, and the purpose of the AIC Working Group.
+Shaping those conditions is the central design challenge of our time, and the purpose of the AI Commons Framework.

 The Interaction Layer

-In any complex adaptive system, the emergent properties of the whole are determined less by the characteristics of individual agents than by the rules of interaction between them.
+In any complex adaptive system, the emergent properties of the whole follow from the rules of interaction between agents, not from the characteristics of any agent taken alone.
 The same principle applies to the AI transition.
-The conditions under which AI affects society are shaped at several layers: what a system is designed to deliver, how it reasons, and what regulation permits and prohibits.
+The conditions under which AI affects society are shaped at several layers: what a system is designed to deliver, how it works, and what regulation permits and prohibits.
 All these matter.
-But from a systems perspective, the highest-leverage layer is the one that receives the least attention: the operational arrangements through which AI capabilities are put to work and exchanged between actors.
-A well-designed system, operating within the law, can still produce harmful systemic outcomes depending on the terms governing its use, whether anyone can see how it operates, who captures the gains, and who counts as a stakeholder.
+But from a systems perspective, the highest-leverage layer may be this: the operational arrangements through which AI capabilities are put to work and exchanged between actors.
+A well-intended, well-designed system, operating within the law, can still produce harmful systemic outcomes depending on the terms governing its use, whether anyone can see how it operates, who captures the gains, and who counts as a stakeholder.
 The architecture of the deal matters as much as the architecture of the model.

 The existing legal and economic instrumentarium at this layer - the logic of value capture, profit maximisation, and cost externalisation that structures commercial relationships - is already straining.
 Concentration of gains, opacity of operations, ecological costs pushed downstream: these are familiar perils of the pre-AI economy.
-What changes with AI is that these same patterns will now run through systems that replicate at near-zero marginal cost and accelerate without human friction.
-The toolset that has been producing problematic outcomes at human pace will produce catastrophic ones at machine pace.
+AI does not even need to introduce any new perils: if it runs the existing ones through systems that replicate at near-zero marginal cost and accelerate without human friction, the toolset that has been producing problematic outcomes at human pace will produce catastrophic ones at machine pace.
 New interaction patterns at this layer are structurally necessary.

 Repeatable Patterns, Systemic Effects

 The AIC Framework applies a similar logic to the conditions under which AI capabilities are contracted into use.
-The natural vehicle for standardising such conditions is something close to a licence - a recognisable set of terms that attaches to a capability and travels with it.
+Its vehicle is a licence - not in the narrow intellectual-property sense, but in the functional sense that open-source developers already recognise: a set of terms that attaches to a capability and travels with it through the value chain.
 When a developer chooses an open-source licence, they set conditions on how their code circulates; across thousands of projects, those individual choices built an ecosystem.
-"Licensing" here is shorthand for that same idea applied to AI: not a narrow legal category, but the familiar mechanism by which conditions become legible and repeatable.
+The AIC licence does the same for AI capabilities - where Creative Commons and open source attach conditions to intellectual property, the AIC Framework attaches conditions to the deployment and use of AI capabilities.

-The framework is organised around six governance dimensions, each independently optional.
-An adopter selects the dimensions relevant to its context, composing a recognisable profile:
+The framework is organised around six governance profiles, each independently optional.
+An adopter selects the profiles relevant to its context, composing a recognisable profile:

 Sustainability - A commitment that the environmental impact of AI operations is neutral at minimum, and where feasible, regenerative.
 The adopter sets defined targets for energy consumption, emissions, and ecological footprint, measured and reported against standardised benchmarks.
 Accountability sharpens when this data becomes comparable across providers, making environmental performance a visible and legible factor in how AI capabilities are chosen.

 Value - A commitment to directing a share of the gains from AI operations toward the communities bearing their social-economic consequences.
-The adopter allocates a defined share of revenue to specified beneficiaries through a commons fund with transparent governance.
-Adopted across many cases, these commitments aggregate into a distributed (many-to-many) mechanism for addressing the social-economic effects of AI from within economic processes, rather than through redistribution after the fact.
+The adopter allocates a defined share of gains to specified groups of beneficiaries through a commons fund with transparent governance.
+Adopted across many cases, these commitments aggregate into a distributed (many-to-many) mechanism for addressing the social-economic effects of AI from within economic processes, rather than through tax-based redistribution after the fact.

 Access - A commitment to open access to the full capability, without discrimination by user type or ability to pay.
 The adopter commits that the service is freely accessible to all users, with volume as the only adjustable constraint.
 As more providers adopt comparable access commitments, a floor of universal availability emerges across the ecosystem - not mandated centrally, but accumulating through decentralised decisions.